 In pickleball, keeping the ball low reduces the chances of your opponent going on the offensive and stacking up points in their favor.
 That’s why this fundamental skill is an important one for both recreational and competetive players.

 Coaches and partners alike will tell you that when you hit the ball too high, it’s called an attackable ball.
 Such a ball will often be put away by your opponent with an aggressive shot or a smash or at the very least, put you and your team on the defensive.

-A general rule in pickleball is that the lower you keep the ball on your opponents side, the fewer attackable balls they will have, you will stay in the point longer and give yourself more chances to win the point.
-A great side benefit of hitting the ball low is that when you do that, your opponent is then forced to hit up and the chances of them handing you an attackable ball has inceased.
+A general rule in pickleball is that the lower you keep the ball on your opponent’s side, the fewer attackable balls they will have.
+You will stay in the point longer and give yourself more chances to win the point.
+A great side benefit of hitting the ball low is that when you do that, your opponent is then forced to hit up and the chances of them handing you an attackable ball has increased.

 Seven Tips to Keep the Ball Low in Pickleball

 There are so many techniques that pickleball players use to keep the ball low.

 Here are some of the top tips, that once mastered, are the vital components of what it takes to keep the ball low.
 Doing these things will keep the ball low in your opponents court making it hard for them to attack you while at the same time increasing the chances that you will receive an attackable ball in return.